 3. Additional Support Services

-3.1 The parties may agree to arrangements for additional Support Services in accordance with Bluedot’s then-current standard rates.
+3.1 The parties may agree to arrangements for additional Support Services in accordance with Bluedot’s then-current standard rates (unless otherwise agreed by the parties).

 4.1 To avoid doubt, the scope of Support Services does not include:

-- (a) modifying clients’ mobile applications or other systems;
+- (c) modifying the Client Applications or other systems;

-- (b) developing new versions of Bluedot’s software or services;
+- (d) developing new versions of the Software or Services;

-- (c) modifications or adaptations to enable Bluedot’s software to operate on:
+- (e) modifications or adaptations to enable the Software to operate on:

 - (i) additional operating systems other than Android and iOS;